Text Size Print

 - Medical/Health Records - Student Health & Wellness Center, Health & Fitness Center

-- Mental Health Records - Counseling Center, Health & Fitness Center
+- Mental Health Records - Counseling And Psychological Services, Health & Fitness Center

 - To comply with the provisions of FERPA, Longwood University will not release education records or personally identifiable information contained therein without the student's written consent.
 Individuals seeking access to student records should include a copy of the student's written consent when requesting non-directory information.